 The egg collection procedure is usually carried out under sedation.
 An ultrasound guided vaginal probe is used to locate the follicles and aspirate (empty) its contents.
 The eggs are then placed in culture in our embryology laboratory.
 It is difficult to determine the number of eggs that will be collected until the procedure.
 In rare cases, no eggs are collected.

 Eggs are placed into a petri dish with sperm, left to fertilise and develop under close observation by the embryology team.

 Once the embryos have developed, the embryologist will select one to be transferred back to the womb during an embryo transfer procedure.
 It is a painless and quick procedure.
 The embryo(s) are loaded into a fine catheter and this is placed into the womb and the embryo(s) are expelled.
 After the embryo transfer, the patient can resume her usual activities.

 Two weeks after the embryo transfer, a pregnancy test should be performed and CRGH should be informed of the result.

 How long do embryos take to develop?

 The day after the sperm is mixed with the egg, embryologists will look for signs of fertilisation.
-The following day they will check to see if the embryo has cleaved.
-Embryos can be transferred at any stage from day 2 up to day 6.
-By day 5 or 6, the embryos should reach the blastocyst stage.
+The following day they will check to see if the embryo has divided (cleaved).
+Embryos are then allowed to develop and monitored in the laboratory until day 5 or 6.
+By day 5 or 6, approximately 40-50% of the embryos should reach the blastocyst stage.
+At CRGH, we carry out blastocyst embryo transfer.
+There is a risk that none of the embryos reach the blastocyst stage.

 What happens to embryos that are not transferred?